Unique maximum independent sets in graphs on monomials of a fixed degree: Introduction

-A \emph{maximum independent set} in a graph is an independent set of vertices of maximum possible size.
-We show certain triangular grid graphs and tetrahedral grid graphs have a unique maximum independent.
-What we call triangular grid graphs and tetrahedral grid graphs are part of a larger family of graphs defined on monomials of a given degree in a polynomial ring.
 In this introduction we define this family of graphs that include triangular grid graphs and tetrahedral grid graphs.
 Section~\ref{sec:triangle} contains our main result of triangular grid graphs, and in Section~\ref{sec:tetra} we prove our main result on tetrahedral grid graphs.
 We conclude with Section~\ref{sec:conclusion} which discusses some connections to other work, domination, open problems, and directions for future research.

 We now define the family of graphs which will be our focus.
 Let $R_n = \mathbb{F}[x_1, x_2, \dots, x_n]$ be the polynomial ring in $n$ variables over the field $\mathbb{F}$.
 Let $S_n(d)$ denote the set monomials of degree $d$ in $R_n$.
 We then define the graph $G_n(d)$ to be the graph with vertex set $S_n(d)$ which has the edge $\{f,g\}$ for $f,g \in S_n(d)$ if and only if the degree of $\lcm(f,g)$ is $d+1$.
 Equivalently, we can consider the graph with vertex set consisting of $n$-tuples of nonnegative integers summing to exactly $d$ where two such $n$-tuples are connected by an edge if and only if they are at Manhattan distance (i.e. $L_1$ distance) of $2$ from each other.
 We choose to represent the vertices of these graphs as monomials because there is motivation from commutative algebra to study independent sets in these graphs.
 When we take $n = 3$, the graph $G_3(d)$ is called a \emph{triangular grid graph}.
-The graph $G_3(2)$ is depicted in Figure~\ref{fig:labeled} on the left with vertices labeled by monomials and on the right with vertices unlabeled.
+The graph $G_3(3)$ is depicted in Figure~\ref{fig:labeled} on the left with vertices labeled by monomials and on the right with vertices unlabeled.
 With larger examples we will draw the graphs $G_n(d)$ without labeling the vertices.
 For $n = 4$ we call $G_4(d)$ a \emph{tetrahedral grid graph}.

 The \emph{independence number} $\alpha(G)$ of a graph $G$ is the maximum possible size of an independent set.
 Thus a maximum independent set of $G$ is precisely an independent set of size $\alpha(G)$.
 Let $G$ be a graph with vertex set $V$ and edge set $E$.
 For $X \subseteq V$ we use $G|_X$ to denote the graph with vertex set $X$ and edge set $\{\{a,b\} \in E : a,b \in X\}$.
 We also use $G \setminus X$ to denote $G|_{\overline{X}}$ where $\overline{X}$ is the complement of $X$ in $V$.